cheomanigua/webdevdocs/content/devops/terraform.md

 terraform plan
 ```

-When you fix all the errors, you can send the plan to a file:
+When you fix all the errors, you have to send the plan to a file:
 ```
 terraform plan -out=<filename>
 ```